kwilfert/PitMutation/README.md

 Survived mutations, however, show that your tests are not written well enough to prevent altered versions of your code from running.

-## Testing:

 ## How to use mutation testing?
-Open the terminal in your IDE (preferrably IntelliJ IDEA) and enter the following command: mvn -DwithHistory org.pitest:pitest-maven:mutationCoverage
+Open the terminal in your IDE (preferably IntelliJ IDEA) and enter the following command: mvn -DwithHistory org.pitest:pitest-maven:mutationCoverage

 The results can be found in under /target/pit-reports/{time}/index.html

-Just open it with a browser and the test report can be evaluated
+Just open it with a browser, and the test report can be evaluated.
+Alternatively, results can be viewed in the terminal

+A good testing result features high code coverage and high mutation coverage.
+Try to adjust the unit tests in a way that maximizes both.